 - Create an account: When the process is complete, you should be able to claim any welcome offers from the sportsbook.

-- Use your free bets: If you receive a sportsbook free bet offer of any kind, you can use it to wager at this point.
+- Use your bonus bets: If you receive a sportsbook bonus bet offer of any kind, you can use it to wager at this point.
 Before betting, you can also deposit into your account.

 - Make your first deposit: If the sportsbook offers a deposit match bonus, that will also be reflected in your account balance.